 One of the biggest disservices of most plant books is that they don’t explain how the concepts of edible and poisonous are not dichotomous most of the time.
 In fact, many edible plants have poisonous parts or are poisonous if they are not prepared the right way.
 Moreover, there are varying degrees of edibility including very palatable, somewhat palatable but not harmful, and slightly toxic.
 I like to think of these complex relationships with two helpful visuals.
 One is a spectrum where very edible and very poisonous are on opposite ends and every plant in the plant kingdom is somewhere in-between.

 I’ll give you an example for each of these scenarios.
 If you store a wild grain improperly, it may develop ergot, a potentially fatal fungus.
 Some people are allergic to staghorn sumac and will experience a severe reaction if they eat it, whereas others are fine.
 Acorns have an abundance of toxic tannins unless you leach them.
 Plants found close to roads may absorb pollutants from motor vehicles, plants growing under power lines can have high concentrations of lead, and plants found around manicured lawns may be sprayed with toxic herbicides.
 Perfectly edible plants like sheep sorrel or curled dock that are consumed in high quantities may overwhelm your body with calcium oxalate crystals and could cause kidney stones.
 Wild cherries are edible, but the seeds, bark and leaves are not.
-May apples are edible only when fully ripe and yellow.
+May apples are edible only when fully ripe and yellowish brown.
 Burdock roots are an excellent vegetable in the early spring, but if the plant flowers over the summer, the root will literally be comprised of inedible wood by fall.

 Steps for Eating a Wild Edible for the First Time